 Examples of Dialects

-- UK: I live in a flat.
+- I live in a flat.
+(UK English)

-- US: I live in an apartment.
+- I live in an apartment.
+(US English)

 Grammar Variations in Dialects

-- Standard English: I don’t have any money.
+- I don’t have any money.
+(Standard English)

-- Some dialects: I ain’t got no money.
+- I ain’t got no money.
+(Some dialects)

 Pronunciation Changes in Dialects